 You will also have severe motor impairments, poor reaction times and may lose consciousness and memory.
 A BAC of 0.15% or higher can result in even more severe penalties for drivers.

 BAC Higher than 0.30%

 Once you reach a BAC of 0.30% or higher, you reach the most dangerous blood alcohol level.
 Your emotions can take a sudden downturn into severe depression, and you can lose control of your bladder.

 In addition, your heart rate and breathing can get seriously impaired at this stage.
 As such, this can be a lethal blood alcohol level and likely requires immediate medical attention.

 Everybody Processes Alcohol Differently

 There is no easy way to determine ahead of time how much alcohol will change your BAC.
-A number of factors can impact how quickly your body processes alcohol and how much it will increase your BAC.
+Several factors can impact how quickly your absorption rate for alcohol is and how much it will increase your BAC.
 These factors include:

 - What you’ve eaten